takeyamayuki/RESTuino/README.md

     $ curl restuino.local/gpio15 -X PUT -H 'Content-Type: text/plain' -d '88'
     ```

+### `GET`
-3. Use `GET` to get the status of any pin.
+Use `GET` to get the status of any pin.
 Of course, the following information can also be obtained by opening any URI in a browser.
 - analogRead
     available pins: 0, 2, 4, 12-15, 25-27, 32-36, 39.
     e.g.